 Knowing Yourself – The Deepest Journey

-In one study of peak educational experiences in the university, a time when such experiences are particularly common in life, psychologist Gad Yair found (Key educational experiences and self-discovery in higher education (2008) that those experiences happened most often when the student was being academically challenged and was encouraged to use their new learning to explore (discover, imagine, and strategize) potential new elements of their personal identity.
-Exploration in turn was encouraged when students believed they always have second chances, the ability to fail without penalty, and use new learning to reimagine and rehabilitate their identity.
-This critical perspective is called adopting a growth mindset (after Carol Dweck, Mindset, 2007), and we’ll discuss it later in this chapter.
+What common themes do you see in the positive peak experiences on your Top Ten list?
+In a study of peak educational experiences for university students (Key educational experiences and self-discovery in higher education (2008)), psychologist Gad Yair found those experiences happened most often when the student was being academically challenged and was encouraged to use their new learning to explore (discover, imagine, and strategize) potential new elements of their personal identity.
+Exploration was maximized when students were told that they always had “second chances” to succeed after failure, and that practice to the point of failure is the best way to grow capability.
+This exploration-promoting perspective is called adopting a growth mindset (after Carol Dweck, Mindset, 2007), and we’ll discuss it later in this chapter.

 The foresight method of appreciative inquiry is another tool for peak experience summarizing.
 It involves identifying and mentally reliving a series of positive past and current achievements and abilities.
 It is sometimes used in the learning step (self-discovery) in organizations, especially when teams have become jaded, fear-bound, or pessimistic with respect to their future.
 Used well, inquiring into all the things that are going right, can quickly remove negative mental limitations that have placed on ourselves, limitations that can often cause us to slip out of a growth and positive sum mindset and back into a fixed and zero sum mindset.
 That puts us in the best frame of mind for addressing what is going wrong.
 See Cooperrider and Whitney’s Appreciative Inquiry (2005) for a good introduction to the method.